basho/basho_docs/source/languages/en/riak/ops/advanced/aae.md

 ]}
 ```

+Remember that you will need to [[restart the node|riak-admin Command Line#restart]]
+for any configuration-related changes to take effect.

+## Disabling AAE

 Alternatively, AAE can be switched off if you would like to repair
 object conflicts using [[read repair|Active Anti-Entropy#read-repair]]
 alone: